jollytoad/ahx/actions/fetch.md

 Perform a HTTP request using the standard Fetch API.

-(TODO: consider not implicitly gathering data)

-The method, URL (if not supplied), and content will be sourced from the form associated with the first target in the action context.
-The method will default to `GET` if necessary.
+The URL (if not supplied) and other request data will be sourced from the action context, ie. previous actions within the pipeline.

+This does not implicitly gather data from the form or any DOM element even if used directly on a form element.

+You need to explicitly use the `form` action to push the form data into the action pipeline:

+`on-submit="form |> fetch"`

+This is to avoid any unintentional leaking of data.

+The request method will default to `GET` if not obtained from the action context.

 **Output**